About the Substance Use and Mental Health Initiative

 - Enduring community partnerships that provide support for prevention, intervention, treatment and sustained recovery.

 - An infrastructure that continuously builds and disseminates new knowledge to inform best practices in addressing mental health and substance challenges.

-Currently there are five project teams supported by the initiative, each focused on a specific topic:
+Currently there are ten project teams supported by the initiative, each focused on a specific topic: